Back 2 Life (song): Critical reception

 The song was well received by critics.
 Billboard stated "The end of 2016 is near, but there’s still tons of new music to look forward to before it comes to a close.
 LeToya Luckett will return from a musical hiatus with her long-awaited new single “Back2Life” hitting iTunes this week.
 The single’s exclusive artwork features Luckett sporting cropped blond hair, a black leather choker, and fierce cat-eye liner."
 Rap-Up stated in a review "LeToya Luckett is “Back.”
 Following a hiatus from music, the former Destiny’s Child songstress unleashes her new single, “Back 2 Life,” off her upcoming album Until Then.
 Sampling Soul II Soul’s classic “Back to Life (However Do You Want Me),” LeToya sings about a failing relationship.
 While the muse for the track is unknown, it could be inspired by art imitating life."
 Singersroom described the track as a "mid-tempo, laid-back groove," while SheBOPS noted that the song's "sombre R&B sounds sonically pinpoint the vulnerable realities of a painfully toxic relationship."

 Music video

 Release

-A 40-second teaser trailer for the music video was released to Luckett's YouTube account on December 14, 2016.
-The video features actor and former American football running back Thomas Jones.
+On December 14, 2016, a 40-second teaser trailer for the music video was posted to Luckett's YouTube account.
 It was directed and produced by Michael Vaughn Hernandez and executive produced by Luckett.
-The music video was released to LeToya's VEVO account on January 10, 2017.
+The music video, which features actor and former American football running back Thomas Jones, was released on Luckett's VEVO account on January 10, 2017.